danoc/next.js-async-listener-reproduction/README.md

 # next.js-async-listener-reproduction

 This is a minimal reproduction of an issue with Next.js, custom servers, Webpack 5, and `async-listener`.
+The corresponding issue is: https://github.com/vercel/next.js/issues/27792

 ## Issue